seek-oss/sku/README.md

 - Use `sku start-ssr` to start your development environment.
 It uses both `port` and `serverPort` to spin up hot module reloading servers.
 - Use `sku build-ssr` to build your production assets.
 You can then run `node ./dist/server.js`.
 Your server will run at `http://localhost:xxxx`, where `xxxx` is `serverPort`.
 - Use `sku test-ssr` to test your application

-## Bundle Analysis

-`sku` comes with bundle analysis built in.
-A report is generated in the `/report` directory when `sku build` is run.

 ## Contributing